SumoLogic/sumologic-documentation/docs/reuse/apps/create-aws-s3-source.md

 1. Refresh the Source’s page to view the latest status of the subscription in the SNS Subscription section by clicking **Cancel** then **Edit** on the Source in the Collection tab.
 2. Verify you have enabled sending **Notifications** from your S3 bucket to the appropriate SNS topic.
 This is done in [step 10.E](#Configure-SNS-Notifications).
-3. If you didn’t use CloudFormation check that the SNS topic has a confirmed subscription to the URL in AWS console.
+3. If you didn’t use CloudFormation, check that the SNS topic has a confirmed subscription to the URL in AWS console.
 A "Pending Confirmation" state likely means that you entered the wrong URL while creating the subscription.

 ##### In the web interface under **Log File Discovery** it shows a green check with "Sumo Logic has received an AWS validation request at this endpoint", but you still have high latencies.